-Japanese knives have shot through the ranks in popularity over the years, and for good reason.
+Japanese kitchen knives have shot through the ranks in popularity over the years, and for good reason.
 When you’re traveling Japan and witnessing firsthand the precision and skill that sushi chefs display when slicing through fish, you’ll be immediately enraptured.

-Unlike the heavier counterparts that you may be used to at home, Japanese knives are lighter and slimmer than most.
+Unlike the heavier counterparts that you may be used to at home, Japanese kitchen knives are lighter and slimmer than most.
 Traditionally, chefs in Japan tend to favour sharpness and precision over heaviness and durability.
 Some say that Japanese knives were initially inspired by the long-revered Samurai sword.
 If you think of samurai swords in movies, they can easily slice through a tree trunk in one motion!

 Now, think back to the Japanese dishes you experienced in Japan; you’ll notice how almost every dish contains minute details of every ingredient.
 Even the smallest of garnishes would have been prepared with utmost care to ensure perfect presentation.

-Why Japanese knives are so popular?
+Why Japanese kitchen knives are so popular?

 You’re probably thinking, any proper chef would be able to re-create that!
 Well, that may be true, but most of us are normal beings who just want to prepare good home cooked meals for our families and friends.
 Most of us haven’t had years of training under chefs who have been slicing fish for 30 years!